-There’s one place in particular that is worth seeing in Zdar nad Sazavou, I’m talking about well known Pilgrimage Church of Saint John of Nepomuk.
+There’s one place in particular that is worth seeing in Zdar nad Sazavou, I’m talking about the well-known Pilgrimage Church of Saint John of Nepomuk.
 The Church became one of the UNESCO heritage in 1944.

-Actually it was the only stop we did there, time was running and our day plan didn’t allow us to see more.
-We drove through city centre searching for some signs leading to church, but if not GPS we could have got lost.
+Actually, it was the only stop we did there, time was running and our day plan didn’t allow us to see more.
+We drove through the city centre searching for some signs leading to the church, but if not GPS we could have got lost.

-But let’s back to the beginning…we parked in neighbour residential district, just few steps from the hill.
 Sky was overcast, but maybe that’s better.
-There was just few sightseers.
-View from 172 cm above ground is not as beautiful as from bird’s eye, but still this place is a must when travelling around the Czech Republic.
+There were just a few sightseers.
+View from 172 cm above ground is not as beautiful as from bird’s eye.
+But still, this place is a must when traveling around the Czech Republic.
 So better prepare yourself to visit it.
 It doesn’t take long to be fulfilled with photos and information, so you can stop for a moment on your way to Prague or Pardubice.
-You can find information board at the main entrance.
+You can find the information board at the main entrance.

 We were unfortunate because the church was closed this day, they were preparing for Church’s night.
 Which was also a pity that we couldn’t stay any longer.
 We had to satisfy ourselves with outside sightseeing, which after all wasn’t so bad….